computational-neuroimaging-lab/college-life-study/index.md

 # Introduction

-The overall goal of the **Undergraduate Longitudinal Brain Study (ULG)** is to increase our understanding of how lifestyle factors (for example, physical activity, sleep patterns, substance use, etc.) affect brain development during the critical period of [emerging adulthood](http://jeffreyarnett.com/ARNETT_Emerging_Adulthood_theory.pdf).
+The overall goal of the **College Life Brain Study** is to increase our understanding of how lifestyle factors (for example, physical activity, sleep patterns, substance use, etc.) affect brain development during the critical period of [emerging adulthood](http://jeffreyarnett.com/ARNETT_Emerging_Adulthood_theory.pdf).
 This is a 4-year study that involves visiting our laboratory 3 times a year (2 assessment visits and a brief check-in visit).
 This study is open to freshmen students (ages 18-19) at The University of Texas at Austin.
 The study has been reviewed and approved by the UT Institutional Review Board (IRB study number: 2018-11-0061).

 Each year, we will be conducting a comprehensive assessment of your physical health, mental and emotional health, substance use, social factors, and neurocognitive function.
 These assessments provide a rich dataset for us to learn about different changes that occur throughout college.
 We ensure that all data will be kept confidential and stored in a secure and encrypted server.